Mohd-Salman19/day-1-github-practice/README.md

-# day-1-github-practice
+# Day1-GitHub-practice
+Hello
-My first GitHub repository
+This is my first GitHub repository.